East Coast

 After a lesson in music appreciation, take a stroll down Beale Street for live music.
 A pedestrian-only thoroughfare offers live music venues sprinkled with dining spots and shopping.
 Located in downtown Memphis, find street, surface and parking garages nearby.

-Established in 1876, find a couple of floors packed with odds and ends from kids toys to t-shirts to taffy.
+Established in 1876, the store has two floors packed with odds and ends, from kids’ toys to T-shirts to taffy.
 Meander through the displays and listen for the creek of the original wood floors.

 Peabody Duck Parade best places for music in Memphis with teens